Replacing a pull cord can be challenging, especially if the recoil spring gets loose. Taming a recoil spring can be like herding cats.

 - Broken flywheel key – Blade impact

-The engine brake also know as the flywheel brake, is as you know controlled by the bail lever at the handlebars (most mowers), and it must be held to start the mower.
+The engine brake, also known as the flywheel brake, is, as you know, controlled by the bail lever at the handlebars (most mowers), and it must be held to start the mower.

-Blockage – Grass and stuff stopping the blade turning, simple fix here.
+Blockage – Grass and stuff stopping the blade turning, the simple fix here.

 Too Full – Too much oil or oil that’s too heavy will cause the pull cord to be heavy.

-This is basically a cylinder filled with gas, and because a fluid can’t be compressed, the piston won’t move giving you a stiff pull cord.
-The gas gets into the cylinder because the carburetor float needle seal is worn.
+This is basically a cylinder filled with gas, and because a fluid can’t be compressed, the piston won’t move to give you a stiff pull cord.
+The gas enters the cylinder because the carburetor float needle seal is worn.

-The fix – remove the spark plug to drain the gas, replace the needle or the whole carburetor.
-This guide will show you how to solve all these problems – “Lawn mower leaking gas”.
+The fix – remove the spark plug to drain the gas and replace the needle or the whole carburetor.
+This guide will show you how to solve all these problems – “Lawn mower leaking gas.”

-Needle – Needle and float together control gas flow to the fuel bowl.
+Needle – The needle and float together to control gas flow to the fuel bowl.

 Another possibility is a faulty compression release assembly.
-It’s fitted inside the engine, and it’s function is to release compression so that the operator can easily crank over the motor.
-Replacing it would require total dismantling of the unit.
+It’s fitted inside the engine, and its function is to release compression so that the operator can easily crank over the motor.
+Replacing it would require the total dismantling of the unit.

-The flywheel key, is a shear key and when it shears it puts the timing out on the engine.
-The key usually shears because the blade has hit something solid and the engine has come to a sudden stop.
-The function of the key is to protect the crankshaft from twisting and to keep flywheel to crankshaft alignment.
+The flywheel key is a shear key, and when it shears, it puts the timing out on the engine.
+The key usually shears because the blade has hit something solid, and the engine has come to a sudden stop.
+The function of the key is to protect the crankshaft from twisting and to keep the flywheel to crankshaft alignment.
 This guide will show you how to diagnose and replace the Shear key. check out – “Flywheel key replacement” or check out the video here.